 All Souls Procession

-Free your spirit on a weekend of mourning, creativity and celebration in Tucson.
+Free your spirit on a joyous weekend of celebration and remembrance in Tucson, Nov.
+2-4, 2018!

 The Magic of All Souls Procession

 Why Walk With Us?
 Nearly every city has a great event, something that captures the soul of the place, an essential part of the cultural landscape.
 In Tucson, the All Souls Procession Weekend goes a little beyond that.
 Yes, there’s something distinctly connected to the area’s borderlands culture, combining the myriad influences colliding in Southern Arizona.
 But there’s something about All Souls, generally held the Sunday following Halloween, that’s different, bigger, more meaningful.